How about creating a manga tutorial book?..

-During the first months of 2003 I was contacted by the publisher '"Arcturus" about possibly working on a "how to draw manga" title for U.S book giants "Barnes & Noble".
-Drawing and writing a 144 page book seemed like a big task, especially considering there was a very tight deadline on the project.
-However, I didn't want to pass up the opportunity, so I began to plan the book's content.
+During the early months of 2003 I was contacted by the publisher '"Arcturus" about possibly working on a "how to draw manga" title on behalf of American book giants "Barnes & Noble".
+Drawing and writing a 144 page book seemed like a big task, especially considering the projject's tight deadline.
+I didn't want to pass up the opportunity, so I agreed to illustrate the book and began planning its content.
 I came up with a page by page break down of the book and roughly drew out many of the page ideas onto paper to get a feel for how it might look as a whole.
-It was to be a general manga style techniques book, looking at some of the typical themes an aspiring manga artist might want to learn about such as: faces, bodies, hair styles, characters in action etc. The book's editor and I discussed and agreed what was needed, but I was allowed free reign mostly.
+It was to be a general manga style techniques book, looking at some of the typical themes an aspiring manga artist might want to learn about such as: faces, bodies, hair styles, characters in action etc. The books editor and I discussed and agreed what was needed, and I was allowed free reign mostly.

 - Basically, enough content to fill 144 pages!
 This was delivered in the form of step-by-step drawings, a selection of eyes, hands, hair examples etc, finished coloured artworks, as well as drawing annotations and section descriptions.
 All artwork needed to be in a high resolution digital format ready for print.
-I did research into existing manga technique books on the market at the time, most popular being the "How to draw Manga" series.
+I did research into existing manga technique books on the market at the time, most popular being the Japanese "How to draw Manga" series.
+One thing these lacked was step-by-step processes and instructions.
 I wanted TAODM to show how to draw, rather than just presenting more or less finished works.
 The fact it was to be a full colour book was also a definite plus.

 Managing the project...

 It was clear at the start that this would be a tough project with such tight deadlines.
 It was important to plan out what was needed for each section and to work out a time schedule.
-From the start, I realised It would be impossible to complete the project alone.
-I had assistance from a couple of artists I knew from the web, as well as my brother, to help with the writing and image scanning The book's editor also helped with written content for the pages.
-It was essential I kept up to date with everyone else's contributions and that I delegated work appropriately.
+I realised early on that it would be impossible to complete the project alone.
+I asked a couple of online artists I knew [Kim Loh and Dan Fielding] if they'd be interested in having some of their work published in the book in exchage for exposure and aknowledgement at the begining of the book- they agreed, as did my brother [James Krefta] who helpped with writing and scaning.
+The book's editor [Matt Smith] also helped with written content for the pages.
+It became a mini project management role so it was essential I kept up to date with everyone else's contributions and that I delegated work appropriately.

 The results...